ventolotl/IndyObfuscator/README.md

 # IndyObfuscator
-This is a small project that obfuscates method calls in Java Bytecode by replacing them with InvokeDynamic instructions.
+This is a simple project that provides an implementation to obfuscate method calls in Java Bytecode by replacing them with invokedynamic instructions.

 ## Disclaimer
-Besides that the obfuscator is open-source, the decryption of the inserted InvokeDynamic instructions is pretty easy.
-Therefore, it is not recommended using this in production.
+Please note that this project is meant to provide an easy implementation of an invokedynamic obfuscation.
+Therefore, the decryption of the inserted invokedynamic instructions is pretty easy and it is thus not recommended to use this in production.